ray-project/kuberay/docs/guidance/rayservice.md

 You can see RayService is preparing a pending cluster.
 After the pending cluster is healthy, RayService will switch it as active cluster and terminate the previous cluster.

 ### RayService Observability
-RayService is native kubernetes CRD.
 You can use `kubectl logs` to check the operator logs or the head/worker nodes logs.
 You can also use `kubectl describe rayservices rayservice-sample` to check the states and event logs of your RayService instance.

 You can also login the head pod and use Ray cli to check the logs.